e99 Online Shopping Mall

 3-0 out of 5 stars A Table of Contents would be helpful

-Locke's work remains of enduring value and need not be described further.
-The accompanying academic writings are incisive and well-respected.
-They provide a variety of perspectives from different theoretical biases.
-For the budding philosophy student or seasoned appellate counsel, this comprehensive work offers the solid base for a mature appreciation of Locke's accomplishments and weaknesses.
+Locke's work remains of enduring value.
+The accompanying academic writings are incisive, providing a variety of perspectives from different theoretical biases.
+This comprehensive work offers the solid base for a mature appreciation of Locke's accomplishments and weaknesses.

 That said, the book suffers from two grievous flaws.
-First, the font is exceptionally small and I had to resort to my 1.75 glasses.
+First, the font is exceptionally small; get high-powered reading glasses.
 Second, and more damning -- especially for a compendium, there is no table of contents.
 This reflects poorly upon the publisher.
 For those reasons, I knock off the stars.

 Content - 5 stars